Zickoo109/AZTEC-NODE-UPDATE/README.md

 docker compose pull && \
 docker compose up -d
 ```
-## 6. check the attester pub address(i.e the new public address on *https://dashtec.xyz/queue* to confirm your validator registration

-### ALL DONE

 ### And if you run your node with CLI then rerun with
 ```bash